lux4rd0/weatherflow-collector/README.md

 ## About The Project

 <center><img src="https://labs.lux4rd0.com/wp-content/uploads/2021/05/weatherflow_collector_header.png"></center>

-**weatherflow-collector** is a set of scripts deployed with Docker that provide multiple ways of collecting data from the [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) weather system.
-Once deployed, this collection of Grafana dashboards will help you start visualizing that data.
-If you're just getting started with Grafana, InfluxDB, and WeatherFlow Tempest - you may want to check out my [WeatherFlow Dashboards AIO](https://github.com/lux4rd0/weatherflow-dashboards-aio) (All In One) project.
-(Still being updated).
+**weatherflow-collector** is an application that provides multiple ways of collecting data from the [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) weather system.
+Once deployed, this collection of Grafana dashboards will help visualize that data.
+If you're just getting started with Grafana, InfluxDB, and WeatherFlow Tempest, you may want to check out my [WeatherFlow Dashboards AIO](https://github.com/lux4rd0/weatherflow-dashboards-aio) (All In One) project.
+(It is still being updated.)

 A live set of dashboards using this collector [are available](https://labs.lux4rd0.com/weatherflow-collector/) for you to try out.

 ## Getting Started

-The project builds a pre-configured Docker container that takes different configurations based on how you want to collect and where you want to store the data.
+The project is typically deployed as a Docker container, which requires configurations based on how and where you want to collect and store the data.

 ## Prerequisites